mlk2991/anonymous/README.rst

 be held suspect by those that are monitoring your internet connection.
-This is where the `Yagi WiFi antenna <https://www.amazon.com/tupavco-tp513-antenna-2-4ghz-17dbi/dp/b008z4i7wq>`_ might come in handy to deflect attention to somewhere else.
+This is where the `Yagi WiFi antenna <https://www.amazon.com/tupavco-tp513-antenna-2-4ghz-17dbi/dp/b008z4i7wq>`_ might come in handy to deflect attention to somewhere else. a                                                                       f Some questions and answers from `amazon.com <https://www.amazon.com/tupavco-tp513-antenna-2-4ghz-17dbi/dp/b008z4i7wq>`_:

+  **Question:** What's it range ?

+  **Answer 1:** It depends on what you’re connecting it to.
+I’m using an M2 bullet to grab a coffee shop WiFi signal (crappy non-boosted, meant just for people inside the building) from about 500 feet away.
+I have a mostly uninstructed view of the coffee shop.

+  By Matthew D on December 28, 2019

+  **Answer 2:** About 200 ft between the guest house and the main house.

+  By KAHN on June 29, 2016